github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% endif %}

+{% ifversion ghec or ghes %}

 * **Custom patterns**—Organizations can define custom patterns to detect proprietary or unique types of secrets that may not be covered by default patterns.
 This flexibility allows for tailored security measures specific to your environment.

+{% endif %}

 * **Educational value**—Developers receive notifications when secrets are detected, which serves as a learning opportunity.
 This ongoing education helps in fostering a culture of security awareness within the development team.

-* **Remediation guidance**—Along with alerts, {% data variables.product.prodname_dotcom %}provides remediation guidance, helping teams understand how to safely remove the sensitive information from their codebase and rotate the compromised credentials.
+* **Remediation guidance**—Along with alerts, we provide remediation guidance, helping teams understand how to safely remove the sensitive information from their codebase and rotate the compromised credentials.

 ## Enabling {% data variables.product.prodname_secret_scanning %}

-{% data variables.product.prodname_secret_scanning_caps %} is automatically enabled for all public repositories on GitHub.
+{% data variables.product.prodname_secret_scanning_caps %} is automatically enabled for all public repositories on {% data variables.product.prodname_dotcom %}.
 For private repositories, {% data variables.product.prodname_secret_scanning %} can be enabled as part of {% data variables.product.prodname_GH_advanced_security %}.

 For more information, see TODO: - link to enabling article.